 What the Letters Mean

 Type W is a different class of product: a single- or multi-conductor portable power cable rated 2000V, built to ICEA standards for mining and heavy industrial service.
-Thicker insulation, a heavier two-layer jacket, and large conductor sizes (up to 500 MCM) let it feed serious loads — generators, substations, crushers, stage rigs — while surviving being dragged, run over, and re-coiled daily.
+Thicker insulation, a heavier two-layer jacket, and large conductor sizes (up to 500 MCM) let it feed serious loads like generators, substations, crushers, and stage rigs while surviving being dragged, run over, and re-coiled daily.

 Choose SOOW When…

-- The circuit is 600V or less (that's nearly all tool and equipment power)
+- The circuit is 600V or less, which covers nearly all tool and equipment power

 - You need multi-conductor flexibility in smaller gauges (18–2 AWG)